-Ensemble Learning, formerly The College-Ready Promise, is a national organization committed to fixing inequities in the education system by improving how schools serve students – especially our the underserved.
+Ensemble Learning, formerly The College-Ready Promise, is a national organization committed to fixing inequities in the education system by improving how schools serve students – especially our most underserved.

 Since 2009, we have worked with leading charter schools to help teachers be more effective.
 We tap into educators’ valuable knowledge, passion and experience solving problems by building cohorts of schools facing similar challenges so educators can learn from each other.
 We think of ourselves as the glue that holds groups of educators together, by facilitating learning and creating accountability.